1st Bangsamoro Transition Authority Parliament

-The 1st Bangsamoro Transition Authority (BTA) Parliament, is the first interim Bangsamoro Parliament, the legislature of the transitional regional government of Bangsamoro.
+The 1st Bangsamoro Transition Authority (BTA) Parliament is the first interim Bangsamoro Parliament, the legislature of the transitional regional government of Bangsamoro.

-It is composed of members of the Bangsamoro Transition Authority which itself was constituted on February 22, 2019 when its first set of members took their oath.
+It is composed of members of the Bangsamoro Transition Authority which itself was constituted on February 22, 2019, when its first set of members took their oath.
 The inaugural session began on March 29, 2019 and ended on April 23, 2020.
 At the start of the first regular session, the parliament had 75 members.

 The second regular session began on June 16, 2020.
 The third session began on June 15, 2021.
 The fourth session began on June 14, 2022.

-The fourth session was abruptly ended when a new set of BTA officials were appointed in August 12, 2022 and the 2nd interim parliament held its inaugural session on September 15, 2022.
+The fourth session was abruptly ended when a new set of BTA officials were appointed on August 12, 2022, and the 2nd interim parliament held its inaugural session on September 15, 2022.